beancount/fava/contrib/docker/README.md

 ## Basic

-The Dockerfile in this directory is enough to get started running fava in a container.
+The Dockerfile in this directory is enough to get started running Fava in a container.
 This guide is meant as a compliment to the great documentation found at https://docs.docker.com/.

 ### Building

-The included Dockerfile builds beancount and fava at HEAD and describes how top run fava within the container.

-To build the container run this command:
+To build the image using the provided Dockerfile run this command:

 ```
 docker build -t fava .